Rome has no shortage of treats for the culturally curious visitor. In this guide, you’ll get an overview of the 25 best museums in Rome.

 Be sure to linger in the Caravaggio Room, where you’ll find six of his paintings.
 After you’re done admiring the art, take a stroll in the Borghese gardens.
 This vast and verdant area is Rome’s equivalent to Central Park.

-For the full scoop, here’s my complete guide to visiting the Borghese Gallery, with tips for visiting.
-You’ve got to make a pre-book a ticket well in advance to visit the Borghese Gallery.
+It’s essential to a pre-book a ticket well in advance to visit the Borghese Gallery.
 If you want a guided tour of this magnificent museum, click here.

 2. Capitoline Museums | Musei Capitoline